 The main reason to buy offshore insurance is usually price, which can be cheaper if you compare benefits with local insurance.

 Another reason is that it’s easier to keep your insurance in case you move to another country.
 Even though there are some medical insurance plans in China that can be transferred to other countries, transferring to an offshore plan is always more complicated.

-The most common offshore insurance companies in China are:
+Here’s a list of the most common offshore insurance companies in China:

 - A Plus

 - Aetna International